npatilsen/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

     .Where(_ => DigitalTwinsFunctions.IsOfModel("dtmi:example:room;1"));
 ```

-Clauses can also be manually overridden with strings:
+Select clauses can also be manually overridden with strings:

 ```C# Snippet:DigitalTwinsQueryBuilderOverride
 // SELECT TOP(3) Room, Temperature FROM DIGITALTWINS